mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology_v16.md

 Journal notes were kept throughout the process in both paper-based journals and chronologically organised Word documents.
 These notes included session reflections, notes on challenges of the design of resources, and reflections on emerging themes from relevant, existing research.
 Alongside this, I archived the digital resources used in each phase, including templates, guides, and materials created by the young participants.
 The games themselves were treated as a form of data.
 This was partly informed by activity theory's emphasis on tools as culturally mediated artefacts, and by the principle of double stimulation, where learners appropriate and repurpose tools for their own ends.
 This adaptation beyond expected use became an important data point.

 There were practical challenges in collecting and maintaining access to these digital artefacts.
-In 2025, the platform Glitch.com announced it would no longer host user projects[^5a].
-I responded by downloading HTML, JavaScript, and CSS files for each game, and archiving them in a Git repository.
-A similar process occurred related to Piskel graphical editing tool.
+In 2025, the platform Glitch.com announced it would no longer host user projects [^5].
+A similar process occurred related to Piskel graphical editing tool [^5a].

 Video data played a key role in capturing situated activity: both 360 video data and screen capture data were recorded [^5aa].
 Regarding computer screen capture, the software Flashback Pro was chosen for screen capture due to its accessibility and low cost.
 The software recorded user input and screen activity including data of mouse clicks and keyboard events [^5aaa].